 The Border, Bill Greene, and the Real Mexican Food

-- 5 min read
+- 3 min read

 by Joseph Harris

 This chapter begins, as so many chapters of my life do, with my stepfather Bill Greene.
-Bill is the subject of his own document and his own deepening list of stories — he was my mother’s second husband, married into our family in 1962, and was the most interesting man I have ever known.
-He gets a full introduction in his own file.
-For Cinco de Mayo what matters is this: Bill brought Mexican food into a North Carolina kitchen at a moment when no one else in our part of the country was cooking it, and he did it because he had lived in El Paso for years and knew what real Mexican food was supposed to taste like.
+Bill is the subject of his own document and his own deepening list of stories — he was my mother's second husband, married into our family in 1962, and was the most interesting man I have ever known.
+He gets a full chapter of his own.
+For Cinco de Mayo what matters is this: Bill brought Mexican food into a North Carolina kitchen at a moment when no one else in our part of the country was cooking it.
+He had spent years in El Paso working at White Sands on the Vanguard missile program, and he had eaten at the right places on both sides of the border.
+In 1965 he took us to Juarez.
+I was twelve.
+I went to my first bullfight.
+I ate at my first real Mexican restaurant — not the American approximation, but the food in the country where it was invented.
+I have been chasing that standard ever since.
+The El Paso flat-stacked enchilada I learned on that trip has been on every menu I have ever written.
+It is on this one.

 ¡Salud!
 To Bill, who showed me the food.
-To the cooks of Juarez, who served it to a
+To the cooks of Juarez, who served it to a twelve-year-old as if it mattered.
+To the chefs of the Yucatán, who are bringing the next chapter.

 Reservations: (707) 964-6844 or click here